6 Common Real Estate Mistakes to Avoid When Buying a Home

 Revealing any info to the seller’s agent, by meeting them in person or by chatting online, is giving them information they can use against you in negotiations.
 If you pull up to an open house in a Mercedes or a Tesla, what message are you sending to the seller’s agent?

 Instead, hire a buyer’s agent who can get the key code for a private showing.
 They can help you tour the house without the seller’s agent being there.
+It’s one nice perk of working with a buyer agent.

 Agents for Home Buyers Explores 40 Things to Consider When Buying a House in the Boulder Area